MakeSchool-Tutorials/Superhero-Team-Dueler/P03-Here-There-Be-Dragons/content.md

     def defend(self):
         """
         This method should run the defend method on each piece of armor and calculate the total defense.

+        If the heroe's health is 0, the hero is out of play and should return 0 defense point.
         """

     def take_damage(self, damage_amt):